rkok/gsheets2moneybird/README.md

 This will read invoice rows from the client's Google Sheet and create a new draft invoice in Moneybird for the Dummy Client.

+Once you've submitted the invoice, put the invoice number back into the relevant Google Sheet rows, so they won't be included in new invoices.

 ## Assumptions

 This was written for my own particular use case, so